avant-garde Free jazz EXPERIMENTAL prog and psychedelic rock from the 60s and 70s

 BYG was conceived as a label.
-The operation’s first principals were Jean-Luc Young, Jean Georgakarakos and Fernand Boruso.
-The trio wanted to create a label focused on jazz, psychedeledic, rock and other progressive music.
+The operation’s first principals were Fernand Boruso, Jean-Luc Young and Jean Georgakarakos.
+The trio wanted to create a label focused on jazz, psychedelic, rock and other progressive music.

 Essentially the partnership was set up to cultivate a big network of national record stores to feed the rapidly expanding student population in France.
 In the wake of May 68 revolt, Borusso left the operation to focus on his own projects.
 The remaining two members pooled their resources in record industry attempting to set up a licensing label and brave the turbulent times.

 Young an Karakos built up a chain of record stores based in university towns throughout France.
 They had licensed the Savoy Jazz catalogue and BYG Records made their debuts with a program of reissues.
 The label becoming also heavly involved in the worldwide free jazz explosion through Claude Delcloo’s meeting who was the ‘Actuel’ editor, a french avant garde & culturel jazz magazine, keen on the new possibilities offered by free jazz.
 Delcoo was also drummer for The Full Moon Ensemble.